This quick and easy 30-minute red lentil and spinach curry recipe is a reliably tasty and healthy vegan dinner without added oil or coconut milk.

 Garam masala.
 Traditional to Indian food, garam masala has a warm spice profile, subtle notes of cloves and cinnamon, and ground coriander and cumin seeds.

 Lemon juice and zest.
 Lemon accentuates the spinach and overall flavor of the curry.
-This is one area I’ve modified from my original recipe in terms of amount.
 Use the zest of ½ the lemon and half the juice (2 tablespoons) to start.
 Then add more after tasting.
 If you aren’t using a fresh lemon, use the juice and adjust as you go.

 Cilantro.
 This is an optional ingredient because it can be challenging to find in certain seasons, and some people don't like it.
 In that case, you can add it as a garnish.
 If you are a cilantro lover, you can add it with spinach.